Xenobia Bailey: Honors and awards

 In 2000, Xenobia Bailey won a Creative Capital grant for her project Paradise Under Reconstruction in the Aesthetic of Funk.
 In 2017, Bailey won the Americans for the Arts Public Art Year in Review Award for her artwork Paradise Under Reconstruction in the Aesthetic of Funk: A Quantum Leap, Starting From The Top…!!!
 In 2019, Bailey was one of the inaugural recipients of the BRIC Colene Brown Art Prize.
+In 2026, she was named a United States Artists (USA) Fellow.